-All faculty under full-time teaching and research contracts and all professional librarians of Old Dominion University who are located in an academic college are members of the Faculty Forum.
+All faculty under full-time teaching and research contracts and all professional librarians of Old Dominion University are members of the Faculty Forum.
 All faculty senators shall attend meetings of the Faculty Forum as part of their duties.
 Meetings may be called by the chair of the Faculty Senate, a majority vote of the Faculty Senate, or by petition of at least 10 percent of the forum membership.
 The chair of the Faculty Senate shall preside at meetings of the forum.